bioconda/bioconda.github.io/_sources/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst.txt

 2. Make a ``meta.yaml`` file within the created directory, with one of two methods:

-   1. If the tool is a Python package on pypi or a R package on CRAN, we can use ``grayskull`` to generate this for us.
+   1. If the tool is a Python package on pypi or an R package on CRAN, we can use ``grayskull`` to generate this for us.

       .. code-block:: bash